 It is believed that Linville Caverns were unknown to man for centuries.
 If anyone had run across them, they certainly weren’t talking.
 As far as anyone can tell, it wasn’t until Henry E. Colton led a fishing expedition to the region in the 1800s that the caverns began to reveal themselves.
 The fishermen were astounded to see fish swimming in and out of what appeared to be solid rock.
 Curious, the men followed the path of the fish and once they found a small opening in the mountain, entered into the subterranean space themselves.

-Colton, who eventually became state geologist of Tennessee, wrote about the experience in 1858.
+Colton, who eventually became the state geologist of Tennessee, wrote about the experience in 1858.
 He talked about seeing wondrous splendors of the hidden world, and of the roof of the cavern being too high to be touched by the glare of their torches.
 What the men did see were stalactites that hung down so low they could touch them if they wanted.
-With a poetic flare, Colton described what they found as sublime, and too perfect to be anything made by man.
+With a poetic flare, Colton described what they found sublime and too perfect to be anything made by man.

 It would be another 79 years before anyone opened Linville Caverns for public touring.
 Since that first official public tour in 1937, there have been continual upgrades to the lighting system and pathways, both to enhance safety and to offer a better touring experience.

-The day of our tour started out stormy, with a steady rain throughout the morning.
+The day of our tour started out stormy, with steady rain throughout the morning.
 By the time we arrived we saw other guests purchasing ponchos and assumed we would need them too.
 It was a good thing because the caverns dripped continually while we were inside.

 Normally, having water drip on our heads during a tour would diminish the experience, but the opposite was true of Linville Caverns.
 After all, we were there to see what nature could produce and it was a bonus to see how water worked its way down into the cavern, continuing the slow transformation process.